sagemath/trac_to_gh/Issue 1692.md

 # Issue 1692: Make doc target force to use local sage instead of sage in $PATH

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1692

 Original creator: mabshoff